-- 2.1.1 Effective communications and co-operation between all those involved in casualty response operations is essential for success.
-Any delays in decision making can not only have a detrimental effect on the safety of life of those onboard but can ultimately determine the fate of the vessel, and its cargo, with the potential for consequential damage to the environment. - 2.1.2 The Review considered several contributing factors that may have an impact on the potential for delays including the role of the Master, the choice of a commercial or Lloyd's Open Form (LOF)3 contract, the use of side letters or agreements, the role and potential influence of the coastal States and importantly, the communications and collaboration between parties in casualty response operations. - 2.1.3 Questionnaires were issued to over three hundred individuals and were completed by one hundred and twenty, giving a response rate of just under thirty-nine percent (39%) of the stakeholders contacted. - 2.1.4 Although still represented, it was disappointing to note that the response from some regional hull and machinery underwriter/broker markets and shipowners / managers, was lower than expected.
+- 2.1.1 Effective communications and co-operation between all those involved in casualty response operations is essential, although even then, success is not guaranteed.
+Any delays in decision making may not only have a detrimental effect on the safety of life of those onboard but may ultimately determine the fate of the vessel, and its cargo, with the potential for consequential damage to the environment. - 2.1.2 The Review considered several contributing factors that may have an impact on the potential for delays including the role of the Master, the choice of a commercial or LOF contract, the use of side letters or agreements, the role and potential influence of coastal States and importantly, the communication and collaboration between parties in casualty response operations. - 2.1.3 Questionnaires were issued to over three hundred individuals and were completed by one hundred and twenty, giving a response rate of just under thirty-nine percent (39%) of the stakeholders contacted. - 2.1.4 Although still represented, it was disappointing to note that the response from some regional H&M underwriter/broker markets and shipowners / managers, was lower than hoped.